 To place an order, one needs to log on to jiomart.com.
 If the order value is less than ₹750, a nominal delivery fee of ₹25 will be added.
 Above an order value of ₹750, JioMart offers free delivery.
 The customer can pay either online or offline.

-Jio has integrated many payment options such as UPI, e-wallets on the website.
+Jio has integrated many payment options such as e-wallets and UPI on the website.
 The company has incorporated almost all kinds of payment methods.
-Various e-wallets like Paytm, PhonePe, JioMoney, and MobiKwik are also supported.
+Various e-wallets like Paytm, PhonePe, JioMoney, GooglePay, and MobiKwik are also supported.
 The website has a Net Banking option along with the Credit/Debit card provisions.
 If not online, one can also go for cash on delivery (COD).

 One point users might find inconvenient is that JioMart does not offer same-day delivery.
 The orders are generally delivered within two days.
 Due to the lockdown and strict instructions imposed, the delivery time may get extended in some cases.